wp-plugins/svg-vector-icon-plugin/readme.txt

 <blockquote>

-**Pro Features**
+<strong>Pro Features</strong>

-* Icon customizer to adjust icon size, color, link and more on the fly without writing any code!
+- Icon customizer to adjust icon size, color, link and more on the fly without writing any code!
-* Add icons to menu items directly from within the menu edit screen
+- Add icons to menu items directly from within the menu edit screen
-* Premium support for any troubles you may run into, or the times you'd like to achieve something more custom
+- Premium support for any troubles you may run into, or the times you'd like to achieve something more custom
-* Built in widget support for *all* icons
+- Built in widget support for *all* icons
-* No need to write code or adjust shortcode parameters manually in the pro version
+- No need to write code or adjust shortcode parameters manually in the pro version
-* Continuously iterated on and under development
+- Continuously iterated on and under development

 <a href="http://www.evan-herman.com/wordpress-plugin/wp-svg-icons/" title="Upgrade Now!">Get the premium version now!</a>